juanparati/embed-models/README.md

 2. **Null Initialization**: If a JSON field is null in the database, accessing it returns `null`, not an empty embedded model, however it's possible to initialize an embedded model using default attributes.

-3. **Validation Timing**: Validation runs when attributes are set, not when the parent model saves.
+3. **Validation Timing**: Validation runs when model is serialized.

 4. **No Persistence Methods**: Embedded models don't have `save()`, `update()`, or `delete()` methods.
 They're saved only through the parent model.